Small Luk

-Small Luk is the first intersex person to openly acknowledge her biological sex characteristics in Hong Kong.
-She was born with partial androgen insensitivity syndrome.
-Luk lived as a male for 36 years, and now lives as a woman.
+Small Ela Luk (陸耀鴻; born 1966) is a Chinese intersex human rights activist and the first intersex person to openly acknowledge her biological sex characteristics in Hong Kong.
+She was born with partial androgen insensitivity syndrome (PAIS).
+Luk lived as a male for 36 years, and now identifies and lives as a woman, after changing her sex characteristics from intersex to female through gender-affirming surgery, upon doctors' advice to undergo the surgery because her type of PAIS would most likely have caused cancer.

 She founded the organization "Beyond Boundaries – Knowing and Concerns Intersex" in 2011, which is concerned with, and strives for, the rights of intersex people.

 Background

 Small Luk was the first child of her family.
 When Luk was born, the doctor found that she was intersex, with organs resembling testicles and a penis.
 Luk was deemed male and underwent more than 20 operations between the ages of 8 and 13 to construct a urethra – the duct that conducts urine from the bladder.
 When she was 12, the surgery failed.
 Luk found the surgery too unbearable and attempted suicide several times.
 News records state that Luk was the only surviving person among the seven people who were operated on as children at Hong Kong's Kwong Wah Hospital in the 1970s to "fix" their anatomies.
 After surgery at the age of 13, Luk refused further genital reconstruction.

-During adolescence, Luk developed breasts, suffered stomach cramps and saw blood in her urine.
-Doctors explained that her body did not respond to androgen.
+During adolescence, Luk developed breasts, suffered menstrual cramps, and saw blood in her urine.
+Doctors explained that her body did not respond to androgen and found undeveloped uterus and vagina in her body.
 Luk eventually underwent surgery to remove her male genitalia, and now lives as a woman.

 Apart from the surgical pain, Luk also suffered from bullying.
 Luk was at the receiving end of discrimination from classmates and teachers.